pdruck/Name-Generator/README.md

 # Name-Generator
 User Input: Gender, Minimum name length, Maximum name length, Number of generated names

-This program reads two files that contain lists of the most common boys and girls names.
+This program reads two files that contain lists of the most names for boys and girls.

 A 2nd-Order Markov Model is then used to create a dictionary where the **key** represents a sequence of 2 characters and the **value** represents a list of characters where each character is the letter following the sequence used as the key.
 This list will sometimes contain duplicates for more common character sequences.